TEXAS SOCIETY FOR MICROSCOPY

 5) The students must provide two letters of support, one from their mentor and the other one from another professor who is familiar with the students’ ability to use microscopy for their research.

 Application and Submission InstructionsDeadline is January 31 of each year.
 The award will be made public at the TSM spring meeting.
-The proposal should be submitted either by e-mail or regular mail.
+The proposal should be submitted by e-mail to the secretary of the TSM: Dr. Catalina Pislariu;

 APPLICATION CONTENTSPage 1.
 Cover Page with the title of the project, student’s and mentor’s names and affiliation